Geri Halliwell: 1999–2003: Schizophonic and Scream If You Wanna Go Faster

-In 2001, Halliwell followed up with her second album, Scream If You Wanna Go Faster, the album peaked at number five in the United Kingdom and sold 200,000 copies there and was certified gold.
-It included her cover version of the Weather Girls' 1983 hit, "It's Raining Men", was also used on the Bridget Jones's Diary film soundtrack and the video game DDRMAX2 Dance Dance Revolution 7thMix.
-The song was released as the lead single from the album.
-"Its Raining Men" became a major hit worldwide, it peaked at number one in the United Kingdom and peaked in the top 10 in over 27 countries, becoming Halliwell's biggest hit to date.
+In 2001, Halliwell released her second album, Scream If You Wanna Go Faster.
+The album peaked at number five in the United Kingdom and was certified gold.
+Her cover version of the Weather Girls' 1983 hit, "It's Raining Men" was released as the lead single from the album and was also included on the Bridget Jones's Diary film soundtrack.
+"It's Raining Men" became a major hit worldwide, peaking at number one in the United Kingdom and within the top 10 in over 27 countries, becoming Halliwell's biggest hit to date.
 The song won her the International Song of the Year award at the 2002 NRJ Music Awards.
-The singles that followed, "Scream If You Wanna Go Faster" and "Calling", reached number eight and number seven in the United Kingdom, respectively.
-Halliwell released a special French edition of "Calling", titled "Au Nom de L'amour".
-In 2002 Halliwell was once again nominated at the BRIT Awards, this time for Best British Female Solo Artist and Best British Single for "It's Raining Men".
+Follow-up singles "Scream If You Wanna Go Faster" and "Calling" reached number eight and number seven in the United Kingdom, respectively.
+Halliwell also released a French version of "Calling" titled "Au Nom de L'amour".
+In 2001, Halliwell released the yoga DVD Geri Yoga with Katy Appleton; this was followed by Geri Body Yoga the following year.

+In January 2002, Halliwell was once again nominated at the BRIT Awards, this time for Best British Female Solo Artist and Best British Single for "It's Raining Men".
+In September 2002, she released her second autobiography, Just for the Record.
+In late 2002, Halliwell was featured alongside Pete Waterman and Louis Walsh as a judge on the television series Popstars: The Rivals, which created Girls Aloud.
+She was also featured as a guest reporter on the television program Extra in the US.
+In 2003, she made a guest appearance on the television series Sex and the City.

+2004–2012: Passion, Ugenia Lavender, and Spice Girls reunion

-In late 2004 Halliwell made a return to music with the single "Ride It", which reached number four in the United Kingdom and number one on the dance charts.
-However, several months elapsed before another single was released, during which time she was apparently instructed to record some new tracks for the as yet unreleased album by her record company, which was unhappy with the setlist.
-Halliwell planned her first solo tour of the United Kingdom and Ireland, but due to lack of ticket sales, compounded by the label's pressure on Halliwell to record additional songs, led to the cancellation of the tour.
-Eventually, a new single, "Desire", was released on 30 May 2005, reaching number 22 in the UK Singles Chart and number one on the UK Dance Charts.
-Released shortly after, the source album, Passion, similarly received little attention from the public or critics and stalled at number 41 in the British charts.
-Halliwell's recording contract with EMI was subsequently not renewed and she stated that she was not interested in recording another album at that time and was content with writing children's books and motherhood.
+In late 2004, Halliwell made a return to music with the single "Ride It", which reached number four in the United Kingdom and number one on the dance charts.
+Halliwell planned her first solo tour of the United Kingdom and Ireland, but low ticket sales led to the cancellation of the tour.
+That year, Halliwell appeared in the 2004 film Fat Slags, based on characters from Viz magazine.
+She also appeared on Channel Five as one of the hosts of the Party in the Park event for the Prince's Trust and was the presenter and main performer of the Tickled Pink Girls' night in Live! event.
+The single "Desire" was released on 30 May 2005, reaching number 22 in the UK Singles Chart and number one on the UK Dance Charts.
+Released shortly after, the source album, Passion, peaked at number 41 in the British charts.
+The album was preceded by the promotional documentary There's Something About Geri.